brettchalupa/projectbook/src/web-apps/url-shortener.md

 For example, https://some.place.example.com/foo/bar/biz being shorted to https://short.ly/abc123

 Having a short URL can be nice for making it easier for people to type it in, whether hearing it on a podcast or reading it on a poster.
-Sure, QR codes sort of stole the show for the latter usecase, but it's still a good learning project!
+Sure, QR codes sort of stole the show for the latter use case, but it's still a good learning project!

 ## Mock-Ups